cjolowicz/cookiecutter-hypermodern-python/docs/guide.rst

 This session always runs with the current version of Python.

 Use the separator ``--`` to pass additional options to ``pre-commit``.
-For example, the following command checks a specific file:
+For example, the following command installs the pre-commit hooks, so they run automatically on every commit you make:

 .. code:: console

-   $ nox --session=pre-commit -- run --files .pre-commit-config.yaml
+   $ nox --session=pre-commit -- install

-By default, pre-commit runs on all files in the repository.

 .. _The safety session: